*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Dragon Well Green Tea Taste Like?

 Not all green teas are created equal.
 Each green tea has a very specific flavor profile to it.
-In fact, with a little experience, you can taste a difference between green teas in the same category.
+In fact, with a little experience, you can taste the difference between green teas in the same category.

 Some sencha green teas are better than others for example.
 But for this flavor profile, we’re going to talk in general terms about how a good long jing green tea should taste.